-In August 2020, the Securities and Exchange Commission (SEC) adjusted their definition of an “accredited investor” for the first time in decades.
+In August 2020, the Securities and Exchange Commission (SEC) adjusted its definition of an “accredited investor” for the first time in decades.
 This ruling affects regular investors and self-directed IRA investors.
 Before this ruling, if you were an investor that did not meet income or net worth criteria, you may not have been allowed to invest in private, alternative assets regardless of your financial knowledge.
 These new amendments improve the definition of identifying individual investors with the knowledge and expertise to participate in those markets.

 Accredited Investor Requirements